benjeh32/privacy-choices/README.md

         }
     },
     storage: {
-        // OPTIONAL (string) the name of the cookie that is used to store the user preferences in the browser
+        // OPTIONAL (string) the name of the cookie that is used to store the user preferences in the browser (should not contain spaces)
         key: 'privacy-choices',
         // OPTIONAL (integer) the number of days after which a user will be asked to make their choices again
         expiryDays: 90